Zane Maloney

-Zane Maloney (born 2 October 2003) is a Barbadian racing driver who is currently competing in the 2023 FIA Formula 2 Championship for Carlin.
+Zane Maloney (born 2 October 2003) is a Barbadian racing driver, who competes in Formula E for Lola Yamaha ABT.

+He previously competed in the 2024 FIA Formula 2 Championship for Rodin, having debuted for the team in the prior season.
 He was the 2019 British F4 champion and finished as runner-up in the 2022 FIA Formula 3 Championship, racing for Trident.
-In December 2022, it was announced he was joining the Red Bull Junior Team and will be a reserve driver for the Red Bull team in 2023.
+He is the first Barbadian driver to win a race in FIA Formula 3 and FIA Formula 2.